Introduction

 Get Accounts

-request returns accounts matching the criteria in the request URL.
+Returns accounts matching the criteria in the request URL

 curl -X GET \